-The Department of Biological Sciences offers the Bachelor of Art (BA), Bachelor of Science (BS), Master of Art (MA), and Master of Science (MS) degrees in Biological Sciences, a minor in Biological Sciences, and Certificate in Issues in Natural Resource Management.
+The Department of Biological Sciences offers the Bachelor of Art (BA), Bachelor of Science (BS), a minor in Biological Sciences, and Certificate in Issues in Natural Resource Management.
 See the Sac State Catalog for complete description of our course, degree, and certificate offerings.
 Entry requirements and an outline of the undergraduate program are below.